Jesus Appears to Seven Disciples:

 (Read John 21:1-14)

 In this chapter we read about our Lord's appearance to seven disciples and the restoration of Peter.
 Jesus appeared again to the disciples by the Sea of Galilee.
 After the resurrection of Jesus, Peter decided to go for fishing.
 It was his vocation when Jesus called him to follow.
 Though he did not invite others, some disciples volunteered to go with him.
 There is no indication that Peter intended to return to his old occupation permanently.
-May be his decision influenced others negatively.
+May be his decision influenced others negatively to join him.
 They caught nothing during the night.
 Peter may have failed again in his impulsiveness.
 Then in the early morning hour they heard a voice of a stranger from the shore “Children, do you have any fish?"
 They said no. Jesus said, "Through your net on the right side of the boat and you will find some".
 They obeyed Jesus.
 There was something compelling about this stranger's command.
 They caught 153 large fish and the net was not torn.
 They could not draw in the net because it was so heavy.
 Then John said to Peter "It is the Lord”.
 How did John recognize Jesus?
 Jesus had done this before (Luke 5:4-11).
 Immediately Peter jumped into the water and reached the shore.
 Other disciples joined Peter.
 By that time Christ had already prepared a meal for them.
 Jesus asked them to bring some fish that they have just caught.
 Thus Christ manifested His glory.
 Jesus invited them to come and dine.
 He served them bread and fish.
 They ate in silence under the weight of their guilt.
 Only Jesus could fill the net.
-Without him we can do nothing (John 15:5).
+Fisher men changed into fishers of men.
+Jesus is filling the church with saved souls (Acts 2:41).
+Without Christ we can do nothing (John 15:5).

 Jesus Restores Peter: